abdfaizaan/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

 ### Estimated Duration: 120 minutes

-## Lab scenario
+## Lab Overview

+In this lab, you will learn how to integrate your own data with the Azure OpenAI Service to build grounded AI solutions.
+You will provision the Azure OpenAI resource, deploy a model, and connect it to your custom data source.
+Finally, you will configure and run an application to observe how the model generates responses using your specific data.
 The Azure OpenAI Service enables you to use your own data with the intelligence of the underlying LLM.
 You can limit the model to only use your data for pertinent topics, or blend it with results from the pre-trained model.

-## Lab objectives
+## Lab Objectives
 In this lab, you will complete the following tasks:

 - Task 1: Provision an Azure OpenAI resource